tacoinfra/remote-signer/README.md

     def check(self, sig_type, level, round):
         # These operations must be performed under a lock, unless you
-        # have some interesting DB logic which achieves the same result.
+        # use test and set or the like in the DB to achieve the same result
         with self.db.lock():
             # First we update our object's idea of what levels and rounds
             # have come before by consulting our external data source